stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/04-using-your-screenlets/01-creating-the-entries-scene.markdown

 the storyboard, you'll then set this class as the view controller's custom class.

+Follow these steps to create the entries scene's view controller class:

-1. Right-click the *Liferay Guestbook* folder in Xcode's project navigator and select *New File*.
+1. Right-click the `Liferay Guestbook` folder in Xcode's project navigator and select *New File*.
 In the *iOS* &rarr; *Source* section of the dialog that appears, select *Cocoa Touch Class* and click *Next*.